SaadAttieh/lazyCode/readme.md

 # The docs:

 Here we cover the API.

 * Ranges, evaluators and piping:
 * Number ranges
 * Enumerate
 * Mapping
 * Filtering
 * folding
-* Reading
+* Reading from streams
-* Writing
-* Writing
+* Writing  to streams

 ## Behind the scenes; Ranges, evaluators and piping:

 This gives some behind the scenes information. if you just want to get writing quickly, skip to the next section.

 Under all those cute expressions you'll be writing with *lazyCode* are two categories of objects; ranges and evaluators.
 Ranges are objects that represent some kind of iterable.
 They are used to generate a stream of values.
 Most of the objects like map, filter, fold, zip, etc return ranges.
-Ranges can be composed together, usually with the pipe `|`, simple to produce new new ranges.
+Ranges can be composed together to produce new ranges, usually with the pipe `|` symbol.
 For example, given a filter range `a` and a map range `b`, you can produce a range that filters then maps (in one go) with `a | b`.
-The same notation works even if `a`` is an stl  container (e.g. std::vector), the container is wrapped in a range designed for iterating over containers.
+The same notation works even if `a`` is an STL  container (e.g. std::vector).
+The container is wrapped in a range designed for iterating over containers.

 By default, ranges are lazily evaluated.
 This means that unless explicitly invoked, ranges simply sit where they have been created, incurring no runtime costs.
 There are three main ways to pull values out of ranges: